hasib32/rest-api-with-lumen/readme.md

 php artisan migrate --seed

 ```
+## Tutorial
+To see the step-by-step tutorial how I created this boilerplate please visit our blog [devnootes.net](https://devnotes.net/rest-api-development-with-lumen-part-one/)
 ## Contributing
 Contributions, questions and comments are all welcome and encouraged.
 For code contributions submit a pull request.